br1code/habits-together/README.md

 #### `GET /api/habits` ✅

 Retrieves all non-deleted habits of the authenticated User.
+If `userId` is provided, it returns the Habits of that user.

+- **Query Parameters:**

+  - `userId` (optional): Optional user to filter habits by.
+    - If `userId` isn't provided, the endpoint returns habits from the authenticated user.
+    - Otherwise the endpoint returns only logs from the given user.

 - **Response:**